Milan Radoičić

+Milan Radoičić (Милан Радоичић, Milan Radoiçiq; born 21 February 1978) is a Kosovo Serb businessman and politician, and a former vice president of the Serb List.
+He has been linked to organized crime, and led an armed group that conducted an attack against Kosovo Police in the village of Banjska in September 2023, resulting in the deaths of three Serb militants and one police officer.
+The attack was classified as a terrorist attack by the European Parliament.
+Following the attack, Radoičić fled into Serbia with other militants, so in September 2024 Kosovar prosecutors charged him in absentia, along with 44 others, with violating the constitutional order, terrorism, funding terrorism, and money laundering in connection with the Banjska attack.
+In April 2025, a Kosovar prosecutors issued an arrest warrant for him and 19 others for alleged war crimes committed in Gjakova.

+Career

 Business career

-Radoičić was born in 1978 in Gjakova which at the time was a part of the Socialist Federal Republic of Yugoslavia.
+Radoičić was born in 1978 in Đakovica, SAP Kosovo, SR Serbia, Yugoslavia.

-In the last ten years, he and his team and godfather Zvonko Veselinović have developed businesses throughout Serbia, Kosovo and Montenegro, mainly in the field of trade and transport.
+He, his team and his groomsman Zvonko Veselinović have developed businesses throughout Serbia, Kosovo and Montenegro, mainly in the field of trade and transport.

-His name first appeared in the media in 2013, when, together with Zvonko Veselinović, he was accused of aiding and abetting abuse, while Goran Makragić and Ivan Stamenović were charged in the same public lawsuit for abuse of public position, Večernje novosti reported at the time.
-The indictment alleges that four defendants dug gravel on the Dimitrovgrad-Pirot section, which is part of Corridor 10, "without proper consent of the Ministry of Mining and Natural Resources, and without paying compensation to local authorities, and delivered it to builders on the route of the new road."
+He first gained media attention in 2013, when it was reported that together with Zvonko Veselinović, he had been accused of aiding and abetting abuse in a public lawsuit.
+The same suit charged Goran Makragić and Ivan Stamenović with abuse of public position.
+The indictment alleges that the four defendants dug gravel on the Dimitrovgrad-Pirot section, which is part of Corridor 10, "without proper consent of the Ministry of Mining and Natural Resources, and without paying compensation to local authorities, and delivered it to builders on the route of the new road."
+In 2019, an appelate court acquitted Veselinović, Makragić and Stamenović, who had been sentenced to two years by a lower court in a second instance verdict, and confirmed the previous acquittal of Radoičić of charges of illegal gravel excavation.

-According to the Balkan Investigative Reporting Network (BIRN), Radoičić, together with his godfather, as he calls him in his statements, Zvonko Veselinović, was accused in 2012 of persuading Dragan Đuričić, who was the responsible person of the Euro cop company to keep 32 trucks after the lease expired and hand them over to them.
-Both were acquitted in 2015, while Đuričić was sentenced to three and a half years in prison.
-The main reason why Radoicic was released is that he was in custody from September 2009 to February 2011, but the verdict does not state what he was accused of.
+In 2021, a corruption scandal involving the Brezovica ski resort emerged, whereby municipal officials received large bribes in exchange for turning a blind eye to the construction of hotels and villas within an officially protected zone of the resort.
+Radoičić was implicated in the Brezovica case after he allegedly attempted to bribe the whistleblower for withdraw of his testimony.

-He is a representative of FK Trepča.
+Radoičić is a representative of FK Trepča.

-In 2019 Veselinović and Radoičić were acquitted of charges of illegal gravel excavation.

 Political career

-He is the vice president of the Serb List, an ethnic Serb minority political party in Kosovo.
+He was the vice president of the Serb List, an ethnic Serb minority political party in Kosovo, until his resignation in September 2023.

 In the summer of 2017, Radoičić and Goran Rakić, the president of the Serb List met with Behgjet Pacolli, a former Minister of Foreign Affairs of Kosovo in Budva to discuss the possibility of the Serb List joining the government of Kosovo and supporting Ramush Haradinaj who is wanted by Serbia for alleged war crimes, as the ex-prime minister.

 On 12 September 2017, the President of Serbia, Aleksandar Vučić, mentioned Radoičić as one of the "guardians of Serbia in Kosovo and Metohija".